-INDICATORS OF EFFECTIVE PROGRAMMING Characteristics Indicators The learning needs and progress of each student are known.
-Parents are aware of the learning needs and educational progress of their children.
-Teachers are aware of the characteristics and learning needs of individual students.
+Characteristics Indicators The learning needs and progress of each student are known. • Parents are aware of the learning needs and educational progress of their children. • Teachers are aware of the characteristics and learning needs of individual students.
 Teachers are aware of student progress in previous years.
-Teachers are aware of student progress in other program areas.
-Students are able to describe their learning progress, can identify what they are currently studying and can identify what they will be working on next.
+Teachers are aware of student progress in other program areas. • Students are able to describe their learning progress, can identify what they are currently studying and can identify what they will be working on next.
 Instruction is based on the student's current level of achievement.
 Students are able to successfully complete the learning activities they are assigned.Students show continuous growth in their learning.
 Connections are made between what the student already knows and what the student learns next.
 Students can describe the relationship between what they are currently studying and what they have previously studied.
 Students are able to apply learning in situations that require a combination of knowledge, skills and attitudes from different parts of their programs.
 School learning experiences provide challenge.
 Students show interest in their studies.
-Grialierige.
 Parents comment on student interest and achievement.
-Students experience a wide range of approaches to learning.
-Students experience a wide range of approaches to learning.
-At any given time, different students can be observed working on different tasks.
+Students experience a wide range of approaches to learning. • At any given time, different students can be observed working on different tasks.
 Students use a variety of sources to complete their work.
 Students take initiative in and show responsibility for their learning.